lilianabs/predict-customer-churn-with-clean-code/README.md

 ## Contents of the project

-This project contains the following folders:
+This project contains the following:

 * **data:** It stores the data used for training the models.
 * **images:** It stores the plots that Churn library creates during EDA.